 Oh, he definitely wanted the Defense Against the Dark Arts job.
 The aftermath of our little meeting proved that.
 You see, we have never been able to keep a Defense Against the Dark Arts teacher for longer than a year since I refused the post to Lord Voldemort.

 -- Albus Dumbledore (HBP20)

-When Professor Merrythought of Hogwarts retired after 50 years as professor of Defence Against the Dark Arts, Tom Riddle as Lord Voldemort applied to Dumbledore for the teaching position, but was turned down flat (HBP20).
-After that, no teacher who took the job lasted more than one year, which created a staffing crisis and a string of often-mediocre professors.
+When Professor Merrythought of Hogwarts retired after 50 years as professor of Defence Against the Dark Arts, Tom Riddle was a student at Hogwarts.
+Upon leaving school after his seventh year, he asked then-Headmaster Dippett for a position teaching at Hogwarts, but Dippet told him he wasn’t old enough yet.
+Twenty years later, in the mid-1960s, Riddle returned to Hogwarts to apply to the new Headmaster, Albus Dumbledore, for that same teaching position, but was turned down again.
+After that, no teacher who took the job lasted more than one year, which created a staffing crisis and a string of often-mediocre professors (HBP20).

 The rest of the staff realized the job was jinxed, as Hagrid told the children in Harry’s second when Gilderoy Lockhart was the “only one” willing to become DADA professor (and not a very good one at that) (CS7).

 Rowling has stated that after Voldemort was killed, the jinx was broken and Hogwarts could keep a DADA teacher longer:

 Meredith Vieira: Do you-- do Ron and Hermione or Harry ever return to Hogwarts in any capacity?